dev-sinpy/blogie/README.md

 # Blogie
-A news aggregator web-app, which helps you discover content from major tech websites.
+A news aggregator web-app that helps you discover content from major tech websites.

 ## Get started